Balou9/block-explorer-research/README.md

 Conclusion
 ----------

-SUBSCAN seems to be the block explorer that the Phala network should be integrated with.
-It is well documented and maintained, has a high code quality and matches almost all features of the assessment.
+SUBSCAN appears to be the block explorer into which the Phala network can be integrated.
+It is well documented and maintained, has a high code quality and meets almost all features of the evaluation.

 Deployment Guide
 ----------------